Management of attention deficit hyperactivity disorder: Media

 Preliminary studies have supported the idea that playing video games is a form of neurofeedback, which helps those with ADHD self-regulate and improve learning.
 Memory, multitasking, fluid intelligence, and other cognitive talents may be improved by certain computer programmes and video games.
-On the other hand, ADHD may experience great difficulty disengaging from the game, which may in turn negate any benefits gained from these activities, and time management skills may be negatively impacted as well.
+On the other hand, those with ADHD may experience great difficulty disengaging from the game, which may in turn negate any benefits gained from these activities, and time management skills may be negatively impacted as well.

 Nature

-Children who spend time outdoors in natural settings, such as parks, seem to display fewer symptoms of ADHD, which has been dubbed "Green Therapy".Nature-based interventions may serve as useful adjuncts to pharmacological or behavioral therapy treatments for ADHD, particularly in cases where medications are less preferred or recommended.Such interventions are touted for their general health benefits and high safety profile, despite the need for more robust randomized control trials to examine their efficacy as a treatment modality for ADHD.
+Children who spend time outdoors in natural settings, such as parks, seem to display fewer symptoms of ADHD, which has been dubbed "green therapy".
+Nature-based interventions may serve as useful adjuncts to pharmacological or behavioral therapy treatments for ADHD, particularly in cases where medications are less preferred or recommended.
+Such interventions are touted for their general health benefits and high safety profile, despite the need for more robust randomized control trials to examine their efficacy as a treatment modality for ADHD.